 Extra-thick, high-durability steel edges and high-speed P-tex base materials form the bottoms of Wagner Custom skis.
 Wagner uses an industry standard P-tex (sintered ultra-high-molecular-weight-polyethelyne) and has two types of high carbon upgrade options:

 This is a higher density, high-carbon base material that is the toughest, most durable base available.
 A great choice for those who ski in rocky terrain, or are tough on their equipment.

 This is the highest-performance base material made, and the same material used on World Cup race skis — P-tex 4000 Electra.
 The material offers improved efficiency: You’ll use less energy on traverses, cat tracks, and run-outs.
 P-tex 4000 E also reduces grabbiness in spring conditions when transitioning from cold, dry snow to warm, wet snow.
 It tunes and repairs more easily than other materials.

 Check out our more in-depth look at base materials and steel edges in our factory tour video series here.

-- A computer-numerical-control (CNC) milling machine cuts all the parts very precisely, so that they interlock together like a 3-D jigsaw puzzle.
+Once you’ve signed off on the design parameters and materials, we’ll get to work building your skis.
+A computer-numerical-control (CNC) milling machine cuts all the parts very precisely, so that they interlock together like a 3-D jigsaw puzzle.
 This eliminates the need for (and the limitations of) traditional ski molds.

 After curing, the skis are cleaned up and expertly hand tuned, ready to go directly onto the snow.
 We recommend all of the tuning specifications, but it you have specific preferences we’re happy to comply.
 If you’ve ordered bindings from us, we’ll mount them.
 All you’ll need to do upon receiving your Wagner is to open the box, have the bindings adjusted, and go skiing.